KxSystems/docs/docs/wp/transaction-cost.md

 Later in the paper, the benefits of market-data source-agnostic schema are discussed.
 Here there are two main advantages in that such a schema will offer run-time query speed-ups and a shortened development cycle.
 The built-in functions kdb+ provides are very powerful, but the data must also be stored intelligently so that the queries can access it in an efficient manner.

 Overall, the paper provides a snapshot of the type of TCA queries that can be run.
 It aims to highlight the capabilities of kdb+ to offer a best-of-breed high-performance data analysis layer.
-When combined with either in-house or Kx’s visualization tools, it provides all the components of a TCA application to ensure that investment strategies can be executed more efficiently.
+When combined with either in-house or KX’s visualization tools, it provides all the components of a TCA application to ensure that investment strategies can be executed more efficiently.

 All tests performed with kdb+ V3.0 (2012.11.12).